CapitalOnTap/marqeta-csharp-core-sdk/README.md

 > If updating an existing SDK, anything already in the `kiota-lock.json` will be used, so if you need to add a new serializer/deserializer for an update of a client, manually add it there.

 ### text/html
-The implementation for `text/html` is borrowed from Kiotas supplied `TextParseNodeFactory` and  `TextParseNode` supplied in `Microsoft.Kiota.Serialization.Text` [GitHub](https://github.com/microsoft/kiota-serialization-text-dotnet/tree/main/src), and can be found in [`Marqeta.Core.Sdk/Serialization/Text`](Marqeta.Core.Sdk/Serialization/Text).
+The implementation for `text/html` is borrowed from the default Kiota `TextParseNodeFactory` and  `TextParseNode` supplied in `Microsoft.Kiota.Serialization.Text` [GitHub](https://github.com/microsoft/kiota-serialization-text-dotnet/tree/main/src), and can be found in [`Marqeta.Core.Sdk/Serialization/Text`](Marqeta.Core.Sdk/Serialization/Text).

 We change the `GetObjectValue<T>` to check if the type we're trying to deserialize into is of `ApiError`, if so we just put the contents of the `_text` property on the `IParseNode` into `ApiError.ErrorMessage`.

 ### application/json
-The implementation for `application/json` is borrowed from Kiotas supplied `JsonParseNodeFactory` and `JsonParseNode` supplied in `Microsoft.Kiota.Serialization.Json` [GitHub](https://github.com/microsoft/kiota-serialization-json-dotnet/tree/main/src), and can be found in [`Marqeta.Core.Sdk/Serialization/Json`](Marqeta.Core.Sdk/Serialization/Json).
+The implementation for `application/json` is borrowed from default Kiota `JsonParseNodeFactory` and `JsonParseNode` supplied in `Microsoft.Kiota.Serialization.Json` [GitHub](https://github.com/microsoft/kiota-serialization-json-dotnet/tree/main/src), and can be found in [`Marqeta.Core.Sdk/Serialization/Json`](Marqeta.Core.Sdk/Serialization/Json).

 The main changes we've made here is to remove the safety around parsing so it will fail loudly, this is because by default Kiota will return null for values it can't parse, this doesn't quite work for us.

-So instead we remove all the safety checks and wrap the field assignments in `AssignFieldValues<T>` in a try catch to throw an `JsonException` when we fail to parse.
+So instead we remove all the safety checks and wrap the field assignments in `AssignFieldValues<T>` in a try-catch to throw a `JsonException` when we fail to parse.

 We also customised the `JsonSerializerOptions` with `JsonSerializerDefaults.Web` in our `CustomJsonParseNodeFactory` which gets set on the `KiotaJsonSerializationContext`.